Level 1 Lesson 18.1 – When Does the Movie Start?

 - kāfēidiàn 咖啡店 coffee shop

-- cháyèdiàn 茶叶店 tea leaves shop
+- cháyèdiàn 茶叶店 tea shop

 - shūdiàn 书店 bookstore